boweichen/MultiSlotRTBMultimediaDataset/README.md

 Crawler type II (msn_crawler_II.py and yahoo_crawler_II.py):

-Compared with crawler type II, we did not have to add new webpages URLs in step 2 and step 3.
+Compared with crawler type I, we did not have to add new webpages URLs in step 2 and step 3.
 We just repetitively access to the specified webpage sets.

-Note that:
-1)	When capture the webpage image, we snapshot the full webpage rather than partial of the webpage.
+Note that when capture the webpage image, we snapshot the full webpage rather than partial of the webpage.

 ## Data Download
 [Link](https://137.132.145.252:5001/fbsharing/NuUWWDHX) (13.2GB)